The “new normal” for the table olive season

 Every year after summer, the olives ripen sufficiently for harvest, and Andalusian olive growers get ready to pick them.
 An ancient tradition that now faces one of its most unusual years.
 Previously, we have written about the peculiarities of the olive season and the verdeo which takes place from the end of September until November, depending on olive variety.

-While it is true that the verdeo technique has been used for centuries, it has also evolved considerably thanks to technological advances.
+While it is true that the 'verdeo' (table olive season) technique has been used for centuries, it has also evolved considerably thanks to technological advances.
 Traditionally, olives used to be picked by hand from the olive tree using the “ordeño” technique.
 Nowadays, few farmers use this method.
-In the majority of olive groves, the “ordeño” is complemented with machinery such as vibrators, a kind of mechanical arm that facilitates the fall of the fruit onto nets, or “fardones”, placed below and around the olive tree so that the olives don’t come into contact with the ground.
+In the majority of olive groves, the “ordeño” is complemented with machinery such as shakers, a kind of mechanical arm that facilitates the fall of the fruit onto nets, or “fardones”, placed below and around the olive tree so that the olives don’t come into contact with the ground.

 It may seem simple, but the truth is that the work of these farmers requires a great deal of technique, as it is crucial to not damage the fruit, tapping the branches sideways and down to cause the least damage possible to the olive tree.